abbiehuynh/techtonica-assignments/Week14Quiz/README.md

 1. Debug the broken code so that it's working
 2. Correct the file architecture using command line
-    - while in Week14Quiz repo, move server folder from inside the client folder outside // server and client folders should be on the same level
-    - git command: mv client/server ./
 3. node_modules are committed, remove them from repo on GitHub
-    - in each folder, rm -rf node_modules
-    - update .gitignore to ignore /node_modules
 4. Correct the server file’s directory by moving it to the appropriate directory
 5. Update README with
     - screenshot of the app's webpage,
     - document errors you encountered and how you fixed them,
     - detail the git commands you used to remove the node_modules, and
+        - in each folder, rm -rf node_modules
+        - update .gitignore to ignore /node_modules
+        - reinstall packages: npm install in each folder
     - detail the git commands you used to correct the file structure
+        - while in Week14Quiz repo, move server folder from inside the client folder outside // server and client folders should be on the same level
+        - git command: mv client/server ./